l4rp0/Patchy631-ai-podcast-generator-local-and-free-custom/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![GPU](https://img.shields.io/badge/RTX%203050%20Ti-Optimized-orange.svg)

 A high-performance tool that transforms any web article or blog post into an engaging podcast conversation between two speakers.
-This custom build is optimized for **NVIDIA RTX GPUs** and uses **Local TTS** to ensure 100% privacy and zero per-use costs.
+This custom build is optimized for **NVIDIA RTX GPUs** and uses **Local TTS** .

 ---